Best practices for management

 The process safety management (PSM) standard requires employers to create and execute written management of change (MOC) procedures.
-MOC procedures help ensure the potential safety, health, and environmental impacts of changes are understood, managed, and controlled.
+MOC procedures help ensure that your workers understand, manage, and control the potential impacts of changes.

 These changes include company changes related to processing chemicals, equipment, procedures, and facilities.
-A MOC must be performed unless the machinery or chemical is being replaced by the same machinery or chemical (replacement-in-kind).
+You should perform an MOC unless you’re replacing the machinery or chemical with the same machinery or chemical (replacement-in-kind).

 Some organizational changes, such as mergers, acquisitions, reorganizations, workforce changes, or budget alternations, may affect PSM at the facility level and prompt a PSM MOC procedure.
 Examples include workforce changes such as increased or decreased workers, employee experience levels, or reliance on contractors that directly impact processes, procedures, and policy changes.